MMRIZE/MMM-CountEvents/README.md

   module: "MMM-CountEvents",
   position: "top_right",
   config: {
+    groupOrder: [], // When it set, the group of event which has same group name will be displayed and be rotated to others by groupInterval
+    groupInterval: 1000*5,
     refreshInterval:1000*1,
     locale: null, //related with `humanize` (if omitted or null, MM default locale will be used.)
     template: "<p class=\"title\">%TITLE%</p><p class=\"output\">%OUTPUT%</p>",